Polynomial tractability for integration in an unweighted function space with absolutely convergent Fourier series: The results

 The result of the corollary follows from the fact that $N(\varepsilon,d)$ is less than or equal to the minimum value of $|T_{M,d}^{\comp}|$ which satisfies this inequality. \end{proof}

 This way, we clearly see that the multivariate integration problem in $F_d$ is polynomially tractable.
-The corresponding $\varepsilon$- and $d$-exponents should be less than or equal to 3.
+The corresponding $\varepsilon$- and $d$-exponents are less than or equal to 3.
 The following problems are open for future work.

-\begin{itemize} \item Find the exact values of the $\varepsilon$- and $d$-exponents in $F_d$. \item Discuss the possibility to extend the result of this note to an unweighted function space with the norm
+\begin{itemize} \item Study whether the $\varepsilon$- and $d$-exponents in $F_d$ can be improved. \item Examine the relation of the functions in $F_d$ to a class of continuous functions, such as log-H\"{o}lder continuous functions. \item Discuss the possibility to extend the result of this note to an unweighted function space with the norm